Elliptic classes via the periodic Hecke module and its Langlands dual: Introduction

 \subsection{Elliptic Demazure-Lusztig (DL) operators with dynamical operators}

 The idea of elliptic Hecke algebra and elliptic DL operators goes back to Ginzburg, Kapranov, and Vasserot \cite{GKV97} (see also \cite{GKV95, Ga12}).
-Rim\'anyi-Weber realized that after adding the dynamical parameters, there are sections, which are analogues of the Demazure-Lusztig operators, satisfying the braid relations.
+Rim\'anyi and Weber realized that after adding the dynamical parameters, there are analogues of the Demazure-Lusztig operators, satisfying the braid relations.

-We reformulate Rim\'anyi-Weber's definition in terms of a sheafified version of these operators, using only the elliptic curve, the Poincar\'e line bundle, and the root systems as input.
+We reformulate Rim\'anyi-Weber's definition in terms of an elliptic Hecke algebra with dynamical parameters, using only the elliptic curve, the Poincar\'e line bundle, and the root datum as input.
 Following directly from this construction is the polynomial representation, and more closely related to this paper, the periodic module.

 More precisely, let $E$ be an elliptic curve over $\bbC$.
 Let $X^*$ and $X_*$ be the two dual lattices of the root datum.
 Define $\catA=X_*\otimes E$, then the dual of this abelian variety is $\catA^\vee\cong X^*\otimes E$.
 The Weyl group $W$ acts on both $\catA$ and $\catA^\vee$, where the latter action is denoted by $W^\dyn$.